tubbeg/gdl/README.md

 Basically you call `extend-type gdl.context.Context` with your protocols and merge the necessary context-data at app start with the existing default-context.

 By using namespaced keywords like `:context/mouseover-entity` and clojure's map destructuring it becomes quite __simple&easy__ to manage all the data in one object.

+The context returned by `render` will NOT update the original context.
+I am using `atoms` for my game entities, so it's not just one huge map but can use

 # Installation